buabaj/buabaj/README.md

 </a>

-## Do you want to discuss Volunteer task or remote job?
+## Do you want to discuss Volunteer Task or Job Offer?
 * Mail: [buabajerry@gmail.com](mailto:buabajerry@gmail.com)